Global survey of star clusters in the Milky Way VIII. Cluster formation and evolution: Results

 The results of the fits are summarised in Table \ref{tab:model_par_fit}.
 For each MCMC run, the parameter set with highest posterior probability was chosen as the best-fitting model.
 The interval from the 16th to the 84th percentile was used to estimate the uncertainty of the individual parameters.
 This is motivated {by} that this interval, containing the central 68\% of the total probability, corresponds to the $1\sigma$-interval of a Gaussian distribution.

 We note that while the best-fitting models are those which best agree with the data within each MCMC sample, they are not best-fit models in the sense of representing a local optimum of a fit statistic.
 In the same sense, the percentile ranges do not constitute a fitting error, but a range of values the parameters typically take for models that agree reasonably well with the data.
 Nonetheless, for brevity we refer to the MCMC runs in the following as $\chi^2$-fit, $D_\mrm{KL}$-fit, and $E[\ln P]$-fit, and to the respective best-fitting models as the $\chi^2$-fit model, the $D_\mrm{KL}$-fit model, and the $E[\ln P]$-fit model.

-In principle, it is possible to use the best-fitting parameter sets as starting points to find such local optima, but as we will discuss in the following, such a best-fit model may not actually be a useful improvement.
+In principle, it is possible to use the best-fitting parameter sets as starting points to find such local optima, but as we discuss in the following, such a best-fit model may not actually be a useful improvement.

 The values of the different fit statistics are given in Table~\ref{tab:fitstats_bestfit} for the base model as well as for the different best-fitting models.
 As expected, the best-fitting models perform better than the base model for all statistics, {with the exception of the $\chi^2$-fit model having a lower $E[\ln P]$ value}.
 We note also that the $D_\mrm{KL}$-fit model outperforms (in the sense of better or equally good fit statistics) the other best-fitting models in the same manner, while the $E[\ln P]$-fit model appears to perform the worst {in terms of $\chi^2_\mrm{red}$ and $D_\mrm{KL}$}.